5 Exciting Tips for a Simple Christmas Focused on Christ

 The birth of Christ is not just a story, but a real event that happened over 2,000 years ago.
 Jesus was born to save and change us.

-Keeping a Christ-centered Christmas is the driving force to keep the season less stressful and more meaningful.
+Keeping a Christ-centered Christmas is the driving force for keeping the season less stressful and more meaningful.

 Scripture-simple Christmas